gaph-pucrs/RS5/README.md

 ## Requirements

 To perform code compilation the RISC-V toolchain is needed.
 The toolchain has a compiler that performs the compilation of the applications codes that are written in C language and generates a binary, this binary is the entry of the processor simulation.
-The applications are located in [app/](https://github.com/gaph-pucrs/RS5/tree/master/app).
+The applications are located in [app/](./app).

 The installation of the toolchain is only needed if you want to compile new applications or change parameters in the given ones.

-To install the Toolchain a guide and a script are provided inside the folder [tools/riscv-toolchain](https://github.com/gaph-pucrs/RS5/tree/master/tools/riscv-toolchain).
+To install the Toolchain a guide and a script are provided [here](https://github.com/gaph-pucrs/Memphis-V/blob/master/docs/riscv.md).

 To perform the simulation you must have a HDL simulator (e.g. XCELIUM, MODELSIM).
-To perform the simulation of a specific application, you must edit the binary input file in the [RAM_mem.sv](https://github.com/gaph-pucrs/RS5/blob/master/sim/RAM_mem.sv).
-The testbench and the ram implementation are located in the [/sim](https://github.com/gaph-pucrs/RS5/tree/master/sim) folder.
+To perform the simulation of a specific application, you must edit the binary input file in the [testbench](./sim/testbench.sv).
+The testbench and the ram implementation are located in the [/sim](./sim) folder.
 Once the desired application is selected and the testbench is pointing to it, then you are able to perform the simulation using the HDL simulator.

 ## Applications
 In this repository, some applications that were used to validate the processor are provided.
-The source codes of the applications are located in the [app/](https://github.com/gaph-pucrs/RS5/tree/master/app) folder, all of them can be built using their own Makefile, which will generate the output binary of each application.
+The source codes of the applications are located in the [app/](./app) folder, all of them can be built using their own Makefile, which will generate the output binary of each application.

 ### Coremark
-The [Coremark](https://github.com/gaph-pucrs/RS5/tree/master/app/coremark) is a Benchmark application that was developed by EEMBC, it was ported to run in RS5 and can be compiled by simply running the command "make" inside Coremark's folder, it will then generate a binary called "coremark.bin".
+[Coremark](./app/coremark) is a Benchmark application that was developed by EEMBC, it was ported to run in RS5 and can be compiled by simply running the command "make" inside Coremark's folder, it will then generate a binary called "coremark.bin".
 In our processor, since we have only one thread we are running the coremark for only one iteration.

 ### RISCV Tests
-The [riscv-tests](https://github.com/marlls1989/riscv-tests/tree/159079a82ecc332ce32e5db84aff9f814dc7ec12) is the "Berkeley Suite" that was developed to validate the RISC-V implementations.
+[riscv-tests](https://github.com/marlls1989/riscv-tests/tree/159079a82ecc332ce32e5db84aff9f814dc7ec12) is the "Berkeley Suite" that was developed to validate the RISC-V implementations.
 It tests all the instructions by running comparisons between the expected results and those generated by the Unit under verification.

+### RISCOF
+The processor supports running the RISC-V Architectural Tests with RISCOF.
+The [RISCOF folder](./riscof) contains the required RISCOF plugin, a Makefile to facilitate running the tests, and a README which contains more information on how to run the tests.

 ### Sample Codes
-The [samplecode](https://github.com/gaph-pucrs/RS5/tree/master/app/samplecode) folder contains some simple applications that were used to test some functionalities in the processor.
+The [samplecode](./app/samplecode) folder contains some simple applications that were used to test some functionalities in the processor.
 These applications use BareOS, which is a simple Operational System.
 All the applications are compiled at once by simply running the "make" command.
-To add more applications you must insert in the folder with the source code in C language and then edit the [Makefile](https://github.com/gaph-pucrs/RS5/blob/master/app/samplecode/Makefile) so it also compiles the new application, to do that, is just needed to edit line 13 of the Makefile by adding the name of the new application on the "PROGNAME" variable, that is a list of the applications that will be made.
+To add more applications you must insert in the folder with the source code in C language and then edit the [Makefile](./app/samplecode/Makefile) so it also compiles the new application, to do that, is just needed to edit line 13 of the Makefile by adding the name of the new application on the "PROGNAME" variable, that is a list of the applications that will be made.

 The applications provided are:
 1. Dummy - Test the halt function of the processor.